ndleah/python-mini-project/Basic_Financial_Data/README.md

 ## ⚙️ Languages or Frameworks Used

-Modules required are `pandas`.
+Modules required are `pandas`, OpenDataReader, FinanceDataReader, and many more.

 These are listed in `requirements.txt` .
-USe the below command to install these dependencies.
+Use the below command to install these dependencies.

 ```pip install requirements.txt```